NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-Localized-Packages.markdown

 There are two options for providing a localized experience for your library package:

-1. Include your localized satellite assemblies in the same NuGet package as your runtime assemblies
+1. Include your localized satellite assemblies in the same NuGet package as your runtime assemblies.
+This has always been supported.
-1. Create separate localized satellite packages that follow a very strict convention
+1. Create separate localized satellite packages that follow a very strict convention.
+This approach has been supported since [NuGet 1.8](/docs/release-notes/nuget-1.8#Satellite_Packages_for_Localized_Resources).

 Different libraries have different localization requirements, so it's important to consider the differences between these two approaches.